johnpatramanis/Hnld_Genetic_Diversity_Analysis/README.md

 <br/><br/>

 ## Requirements
-A computer (personal computer or server) running Linux with python3 with biopython, bcftools installed
+A computer, personal or server, that is running Linux with python3 with biopython, bcftools, vcftools and ensembl's VEP installed.
+All required tools can be installed through conda, and the exact environment used is also provided as .yml file (see below).

 <br/><br/>
 <br/><br/>
 <br/><br/>